BeatSwitch/lock-laravel/readme.md

 $ php artisan vendor:publish --provider="BeatSwitch\Lock\Integrations\Laravel\LockServiceProvider" --tag="config"
 ```

+In order bootstrap the permissions from the configuration file we'll need to register a global middleware somewhere after the `StartSession` middleware from Laravel.

+`\BeatSwitch\Lock\Integrations\Laravel\Middleware\BootstrapLockPermissions::class,`

 If you're using the database driver you should run the package's migrations.
 This will create the database table where all permissions will be stored.

 ```bash